cy-arduino/FB_360_image_generator/README.md

 1. Get DJI Mavic's panorama images(34 pics)
 1. Stich images by Microsoft ICE(Image Composite Editor)
     * projection mode: Spherical
-1. Use FB_360_image_generator to generate a image that can be accepted by Facebook!
+1. Use this converter to generate a image that can be upload to Facebook directly!